-/Disclaimer/: I am not pretending that the following trivia have any broader political relevance than to satisfy the odd political anorak’s geeky fascination with random sectarian far-left results.
+/Disclaimer/: I am not pretending that the events described in this post have a broader political relevance; they are merely meant to satisfy a political anorak’s curiosities.

 The last communist councillor in Scotland?